Voices from the 9/11 community

 Help Us Pack Millions of Meals For COVID Relief

-On 9/11 Day this year, we are working to organize COVID-19 safe volunteer projects to pack meals for people in need.
+In many cities across the nation, we are working to organize COVID-19 safe volunteer projects to pack meals for people in need.

 9/11 Day has grown to become the nation's largest day of charitable service in the U.S.